AaronFeledy/lando-examples/xdebug/README.md

 Xdebug on or off quickly and painlessly.
 You can now enjoy the benefits of Xdebug when you need it, and you are free from the performance cost when you don't.

+Use `lando xdebug-on` to enable Xdebug and `lando xdebug-off` to disable Xdebug.